calvwng/twiddle/README.md

 # REST API
 We will be using the following APIs:

-Parse:
+<b>Parse:</b>

 Parse is a great platform to use for back-end mobile applications.
 Because Parse has a native Android SDK library, we eliminate the need to create a Rest API by simplying making SDK calls to the Parse server.
 Parse also handles push notifications for you, eliminating the need to setup GCM on a in-house back-end API.
 We are planning to use Parse to store most of the data such as user credentials, each actvitiy submitted, starred activities, etc.

-Google Maps:
+<b>Google Maps:</b>

 Google Maps API will be used to display the location of where each activity is happening.

-Amazon S3:
+<b>Amazon S3:</b>

-Amazon S3 will be used to store any photos/media for each activity submitted.
+We are considering using Amazon S3 to store any photos/media for each activity submitted.
 Parse will capture the URL for the photo and link it to each activity accordingly.
-The reason we are not using Parse to store photos is because Parse only offers 20 GB of free storage.
-Since photos and videos take up a lot of space, it is quiet easy to consume the allotted amount.
-Additionally, since Parse is built off Amazon AWS, it is cheaper to simply go directly to Amazon for more storage if we do not need the PaaS capabilities.
+Reasons we are considering using Amazon S3 is because it will be a great learning experience to learn how to use another platform and additionally if we need to scale off Parse, our media will already be on Amazon AWS.